Frequently Asked Questions

 How long is the training at HKNC?

-Initially, students participate in an eight week assessment period.
+Initially, students participate in a six-week assessment period.
 One or two weeks prior to the end of assessment, there will be an Employment Planning Meeting (EPM) where results of the assessment will be reviewed by the student and staff and goals for training will be discussed.
 Each training period is 13-weeks and the length of training is based on the students’ goals and their ability to accomplish them.
 An average length of stay is six months.
 Students participating in our on-campus and off-campus apartment experiences may stay from 12 – 18 months.
 HKNC works with students to optimize their training when there are time constraints.

 Can I get instruction to help me pass my GED?